Happy Birthday, Bucky!

 7. The FBI opened a file on him.

 Beginning in the 1940s, the FBI kept tabs on the eccentric polymath (and many of his Black Mountain College colleagues).
 Spurred by speculation over his relationship with the Russian government and his status as a countercultural icon, the FBI took a special interest in Fuller's comings and goings.
-You can read his redacted FBI report here.
+You can read the redacted FBI report here.

 8. He led MENSA for more than a decade.